Welcome to this review of Quillbot, an AI-powered tool to help you paraphrase, check grammar, and more.

 See this review of Jasper AI for authors, written by Derek Murphy.

-As another Quillbot alternative, it's no secret that our top pick for best proofreading software is ProWritingAid, which has most of the features that authors would need in a service like Quillbot.
+As another Quillbot alternative, it's no secret that my top pick for best proofreading software is ProWritingAid, which has most of the features that authors would need in a service like Quillbot.

 ProWritingAid has 25 different grammar reports, which you can customize and turn on and off, so that you get the most thorough grammar checking technology possible.

 Plus, it works much better for long-form content, which makes it the best choice for authors.

-See our list of the best proofreading tools for a full comparison between ProWritingAid, Grammarly, Quillbot, and more.
+See my list of the best proofreading tools for a full comparison between ProWritingAid, Grammarly, Quillbot, and more.

 Is Quillbot Worth Buying?

 For instance, if you want to repurpose some of your content and rephrase it, without having to think it through yourself, the paraphrasing tool can be useful.
 The same goes for the summarizing tool.

 However, as a grammar checker, and for long-form content needs, I much prefer ProWritingAid, which is why it is still my number one choice.

 Thankfully, Quillbot is not exclusively a grammar checker, and so authors may still get something good out of it.
-We just don't recommend it for proofreading.
+I just don't recommend it for proofreading.

 Be sure to check out my full comparison with the other best proofreading tools out there, along with individual reviews of the following: